 The basis for deciding Stress critical lines

-The main factors which decide stress critical lines are as follows:
+The main factors which decide stress critical lines for preparing a critical line list are as follows:

 - Line design/operating/upset temperature